shortbread-tiles/shortbread-docs/shortbread-website/content/schema/_index.md

 ### Layer "place\_labels"

 Holds label points for populated places.
+Features are sorted by `population` in descending order.

 #### Properties